MikaylaFr/Zoo-Tycoon/README.md

   Base Food Cost: 5
   Payoff: Cost * 0.05

-UserDefined w/ user defined costs and attributes
+UserDefined w/ user defined costs and attributes.
+Makefile is a Unix-Enviroment compilation tool.
+If you have a different compiler, do not include the makefile.